Frankie0411/OrganiX/README.md

 npm run build
 ```

-There is a Heroku postbuild script, so if you push to Heroku, no need to build manually for deployment to Heroku
+There is a Heroku post-build script, so if you push to Heroku, there is no need to build manually for deployment to Heroku

 ### Seed Database